ajwdewit/agera5tools/doc/user_guide.rst

 Agera5tools requires several locations on the filesystem for storing netCDF files, log files and optionally compressed CSV exports that can be used to manually load data into the database.
 Keeping the NetCDF files that are downloaded from the CDS is optional, but makes rebuilding the database faster as no downloads to have be carried out.
+Since NetCDF files have compression they store the data very efficiently so usually there is no reason to delete the NetCDF files.

 .. code:: yaml